 It is your sole responsibility to evaluate the usefulness, accuracy, and completeness of the Specification as it relates to you.

-Please refer to Document Name: IMS Learning Resource Meta-Data Best Practice and Implementation Guide Revision: 28 September 2001
+Please refer to Document Name: 1EdTech Learning Resource Meta-Data Best Practice and Implementation Guide Revision: 28 September 2001